django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

     As ever, any changes you make will need to be published in order for other users to see them.

 You can switch back to content mode to see the effect of your changes.

-.. todo:: Daniele please check screenshot of the page showing the map

 .. image:: /user/tutorial/images/page-with-google-map.png
    :alt: the Google Maps plugins shows the workshop location